Home / Registration and Renewal / My Permit / Reinstate Permit

 Requirements to Reinstate your Suspended Practice Permit*

-* For full details consult RP5 Reinstatement in our Registration Policies.
-This information summarizes relevant sections of our Registration Policies.
+* For full details check RP5 Reinstatement in our Registration Policies.
+This information is a summary of parts of our Registration Policies.
 If there is any conflict, real or perceived, between this information and the Policies, the Policies take precedence.
-The Policies are subject to change without notice.
+We may update our Policies without notice.